pascallaliberte/customcharts.dev/src/index.md

 <article class="prose" markdown="1">

-For one week that your pre-purchase, I'll be around to code the chart you'd like.
+For one week that your pre-purchase (availabilities listed below), I'll be around to code the chart you'd like.

 You'll provide a sample of the data (csv is best, could be json), or samples of data for different states of the chart.

 I'll code the chart on a separate project, in a private repo on my GitHub account to which I'll invite you.
 It'll be MIT licensed which means we both can re-use the code.
 I'm doing this as a simple way to protect us both.
 A rendered preview will be available at a private URL.
 I can show you tips on how to integrate the new chart code into your app, but that's on you.

 We will communicate via GitHub Issues and via a GitHub project.
 You can create as many issues as you like, but only one of them will be in the To-Do pile.
 Then it'll go in the To Review pile for you to sign off on.
 When the issue is done, we'll decide on a new one for the To-Do pile.
+I might throw in other tools depending on the job, like ZipMessage or Basecamp.

 This means you'll be around that week.
 We'll make small to-dos that I can turn around within a day for you to review and sign-off on.
 This service isn't for you if you can't provide quick turnaround on your end as on mine.
-I only take a few clients per week so I can provide a quick turnaround.
+I only take a few clients per week so I can provide a quick turnaround too.

 The chart will either be in chart.js (canvas), in d3 (svg) or in plain svg or html format (sometimes that's good enough).
 I will wrap the code to generate the chart in a Stimulus controller, and maybe even a turbo-frame (a really nice trick I use for the [supercharts.dev][supercharts] I'm making).
 I won't write anything in React.
 If some server-side code needs to be written, it'll be in Ruby and assuming it'll land in a Rails project.
 I like to deliver as little JavaScript as possible.

 There are industries I won't serve.
 I won't serve the adult content industry.
 I won't serve the crypto industry either.
 Black market?
 No. If I decide I can't work for your industry, you'll get refunded and I stop the work.

+No calls.
+Async video screenshares, animated gifs, screenshots of course (annotated, even), text, links.
+So many better ways to communicate than on a live call.

 </article>